ceaguilar93/apples-and-oranges/README.md

 ➡️ And a positive value of means it falls n units to the tree's right.

-🧮 Your task is to count how many apples and oranges land inside the house (between 's' and 't').
+🧮 Your mission is to tally the number of apples and oranges that land within the confines of the house (between 's' and 't').

 🪃 This is the expected return: `[appleCount, orangeCount];
 `